 The service was aware of the needs of the local population and took those these into account in how the practice was run.
 Patients could access treatment and urgent care when required.
 The practice provided patients with written information and had access to telephone interpreter services when required.
-Several dentists at the practice spoke one or more European languages.
-The practice's facilities were all on the ground floor enabling ease of access into the building for patients with mobility difficulties and families with prams and pushchairs.
+Two dentists at the practice spoke one or more European languages.
+Two dental treatment rooms were all on the ground floor enabling ease of access into the building for patients with mobility difficulties and families with prams and pushchairs.